leanderednael/notes/ai/learning.md

 - Maximal margin classifier, linear SVM classifiers, separable and non-separable case
 - Kernel trick and Mercer theorem, nonlinear SVM classifiers, choice of the kernel function, special kernels suitable for textmining
   - Definition of a kernel, how it relates to a feature space, The reproducing kernel Hilbert space.
+  - Learning in functional spaces: Reproducing kernel Hilbert spaces.
+The representer theorem.
+Example 1: Kernel ridge regression.
+Example 2: The Perceptron and the kernel Perceptron.
+  - Kernel functions in R^d: Polynomial and Gaussian kernels.
+General properties of kernel functions.
 - Applications: classification of microarray data in bioinformatics, classification problems in biomedicine; kernel PCA, kernel ridge regression
 - VC theory and structural risk minimisation, generalisation error versus empirical risk, estimating the VC dimension of SVM classifiers, optimal tuning of SVMs
 - SVMs for nonlinear function estimation
 - Least squares support vector machines, issues of sparseness and robustness, Bayesian framework, probabilistic interpretations, automatic relevance determination and input selection, links with Gaussian processes and regularisation networks, function estimation in RKHS.
+  - Introduction to Bayesian thinking for machine learning.
+Learning by solving a regularized problem.
+Illustrative example.
   - Distance between means in RKHS, integral probability metrics, the maximum mean discrepancy (MMD), two-sample tests.
   - Choice of kernels for distinguishing distributions, characteristic kernels.
   - Covariance operator in RKHS: proof of existence, definition of norms (including HSIC, the Hilbert-Schmidt independence criterion).